The shows that had us crying before 'This Is Us'

 Grey's Anatomy

 "Grey's Anatomy" probably causes more tears during any given season than Seattle gets in total rainfall during a calendar year.
-We're not being dramatic.
+I am not being dramatic.
 Whether it's a disaster episode (see: the shooting, the plane crash, the train crash, the bomb episode, etc), a devastating case-of-the-week (remember when the doctors had two golden-hearted patients impaled by a tree and could only save one of them?), or a major death (R.I.P Derek, George, Lexi, Mark, Denny, Henry...you get the point), this show knows how to produce high-quality, emotionally draining drama.
-It also owes us a lot of money in therapy bills," writes CNN entertainment reporter Sandra Gonzalez.
+It also owes me a lot of money in therapy bills," writes CNN entertainment reporter Sandra Gonzalez.

 Six Feet Under